Pindad SPR: SPR-3

-The SPR-3 is a magazine-fed variant of the SPR-1, chambered in 7.62x51mm NATO ammo.
+The SPR-3 is a magazine-fed variant of the SPR-1, chambered in 7.62×51mm NATO ammo.
 It was developed to replace the SPR-1 in Indonesian service.
 The SPR-3 was introduced in 2010 after development of the rifle was done from 2007.
 The rifle was shown to the public in 2011 at the APSDEX convention.
 Its known in the Indonesian military as the "Blue Angel".

 The weapon is designed with a skeleton stock that has a foldable monopod with a free-floating barrel and a large multi-slot muzzle broke.
 Its design was based on the SPR-2.
 Changes from the first prototype rifles include the buttstock, front grip and the rod attachment for the bipod.

 With a suppressor installed, the SPR-3 can be fired from up to 500 meters if subsonic ammunition is used.

 SPR-4

 The SPR-4 is a .338 Lapua Magnum magazine-fed sniper rifle.
 It has an effective range of 1500 meters, which serve to fulfill firepower gaps between the SPR-1/SPR-3 and SPR-2.
 It has a capacity of five rounds.

-It was first introduced by the company on October 2017.
+It was first introduced by the company in October 2017.